MAIF/otoroshi/manual/src/main/paradox/topics/graphql-composer.md

   -u admin-api-apikey-id:admin-api-apikey-secret
 ```

-### Build the countries API
+### Configure our countries API

-Let's continue our API by patching the configuration of the GraphQL plugin with the complete schema.
+Let's continue our API by updating the configuration of the GraphQL plugin with the initial schema.

 ```sh
 curl -X PUT 'http://otoroshi-api.oto.tools:8080/api/routes/countries-api' \